Jupiterium/MCC-Hackathon2025-MeteorMadness/README.md

 Team Members: 5

 Overview:
 Meteor Madness is our hackathon project developed for the Meteor Madness Challenge.
-The game/task focuses on [basic gameplay, challenge, or objective — keep it general].
-Players interact with a dynamic environment, tackling challenges and achieving objectives while learning problem-solving and collaboration skills.

 Technologies Used: